GGU image

 Yorkshire GREEN involves the upgrade and reinforcement of the high-voltage electricity network in Yorkshire to improve the transfer of clean energy across the country.

 Yorkshire GREEN will allow cleaner energy to flow into homes and businesses that need it in Yorkshire and beyond.
-It will provide a new connection and reinforcement on the electricity transmission system, whilst supporting ambitious net zero targets set by the UK Government.
+It will provide a new connection and reinforcement on the electricity transmission system.

 The project is a key part of delivering The Great Grid Upgrade – the largest overhaul of the electricity transmission network across England and Wales in generations.